There is something very satisfying about the pursuit of justice.

 Some might argue that the options we have discussed so far might be long shots with little chance of success.

-The borrowers who quickly repay their loan are not as valuable.
+The borrowers who quickly repay their loans are not as valuable.

 With this in mind, finding a new lender to refinance the loan cuts off profits immediately for the old lender.
-Because of credit score and income requirements this might not be an option for everyone, but with about 20 different lenders providing student loan refinancing services, most borrowers can find a more tolerable new lender.
+Because of credit score and income requirements, this might not be an option for everyone, but with about a dozen different lenders providing student loan refinancing services, most borrowers can find a more tolerable new lender.

 The one big downside to this route is that it makes fighting the lender in court much more difficult.
 If you think there is a major legal flaw in your loan and that the lender has no right to any money, be sure to talk to a lawyer first.
 Once the loan is paid off, litigation becomes even more difficult.

 While there are a number of things that can be done to fight back against the banks and lenders, there are some options that will not get you anywhere.